Featured Artists - 2017

 Susan Trump has performed and taught at many different dulcimer festivals and camps throughout the US (including being featured at the first-ever Nutmeg Dulcimer Festival).
 She has written two books for the mountain dulcimer: "The Classical Collection" and a CD/instructional book, "Novice Level Chords and Left Hand Fingerings" ... along with four solo CDs.
 She produces the "Lessons in Your Living Room," a monthly series for novice and intermediate-and-up level players.

-Jon Weinberg has been playing guitar and hammered dulcimer for contra dances, weddings, concerts, and coffee houses throughout New England for over 20 years.
-He teaches hammered dulcimer both in person and online via Skype, created and leads week-long Hammered Dulcimer Chord Camp workshops in New England and North Carolina each year, and is a regular performer and workshop leader at dulcimer festivals across the country.
-Jon is a founding member of the contra dance bands Allemande North and Wild Card, and released his first CD "About Time" in 2013.
+Jon Weinberg has been playing hammered dulcimer and guitar for contra dances, concerts, wedding ceremonies, and coffee houses throughout New England for over 25 years.
+He teaches hammered dulcimer lessons to students both in person and online via Skype.
+A regular performer and workshop leader at dulcimer festivals across the country, Jon created and leads week-long Hammered Dulcimer Chord Camp workshops in New England and North Carolina each spring and fall.
+Jon is a founding member of the contra dance band Wild Card, and released his first CD "About Time" in 2013.

 Dwain Wilder, founder of Bear Meadow Folk Instruments, has been building mountain dulcimers since 1991.
 He regularly gets orders from as far away as Europe, Great Britain, and the Far East.
-He has also published poems in various periodicals and collections, and writes occasional essays on Zen practice.
+Dwain is also one of the few dulcimer builders who takes on apprentices and teaches them the craft.
+In addition to his instrument building, Dwain has also published poems in various periodicals and collections, and writes occasional essays on Zen practice.

 Dwain Wilder - mountain dulcimers

 Rich & Mary Carty - hammered dulcimers, mountain dulcimers, and more